harisankarsadasivan/RawMap/README.md

 fast5/, used for rawdata extraction, is a modified subset of  files originally from https://github.com/jts/nanopolish

-Note: compile flags in makefile needs to be re-ordered to make this work in macos.
+MacOS: compile flags in makefile needs to be re-ordered to make this work.